 13 Brazen Harry Potter Knock-Offs From Around the World

 If J.K.
 Rowling’s seven Harry Potter books left you hungry for more Hogwarts, you’re not alone.
-Fortunately, a whole bunch of totally unauthorized Potter novels have been published in other countries – often selling better than the real thing.
+Fortunately, a whole bunch of totally unauthorized Potter novels have been published in other countries.
 To give you a taste of the kind of quality reads available to Potter fiends, here are the plot summaries of a few brazen knock-offs.

 1. Harry Potter and the Leopard-Walk-Up-To Dragon (China)

 This book manages to rip off two best-selling franchises.
 After getting caught in a sweet and sour rain, Harry turns into a fat, hairy dwarf.
 To recapture his magical powers, he teams up with an old wizard named Gandalf to find a mystical ring, kicking some serious dragon butt along the way.
 Essentially, the anonymous author took a bunch of scenes from The Hobbit and swapped in Harry Potter and his friends for Tolkien’s characters.

 Here’s the first paragraph, as translated by Young-0:

 Harry did not know how long this bath would take, when he would finally scrub off that oily, sticky layer of cake icing.
 For someone who had grown into a cultured, polite young man, a layer of sticky filth really made him feel sick.
 He lay in the high quality porcelain tub ceaselessly wiping his face.
 In his thoughts there was nothing but Dudley's fat face, fat as his Aunt Petunia's fat rear end.

 2. Harry Potter and the Chinese Porcelain Doll (China)